mahsaashouri/model-based-time-series-clustering-tool/README.md

-# model-based time series clustering tool
+# Model-based time series clustering tool

 We propose a web-based interactive tool, called 'model-based time series clustering tool', for visualizing the results of clustering large collections of time series with cross-sectional domain-relevant attributes.